ArloL/arlol.github.io/_includes/Thesis.md

 The basis of these research goals comes from the [Google Web Toolkit](https://developers.google.com/web-toolkit/) and many parts are copied or adapted from it's [mission statement](https://developers.google.com/web-toolkit/makinggwtbetter#introduction).

-IntAirAct's goal is to radically improve the user experience by enabling developers to use web technologies to build interacting applications for any modern operating system.
+IntAirAct's goal is to radically improve the user experience by enabling developers to use web technologies to build interacting applications for any modern device.

 **to radically improve**